Casual wards for the destitute of no fixed address

 The main difference and similarities between casual wards and workhouses are as follows:

-- Whereas workhouses were for local people who were poverty stricken, casual wards were for the poverty stricken of no fixed address.
+- Whereas workhouses were for local people who were poverty stricken, casual wards were for the poverty stricken of no fixed address - which meant that no one local parish felt much of a responsibility for them.

-- Whereas the poverty-stricken actually lived in workhouses until such a time as they could find work and leave, users of casual wards were only permitted to stay one night, whereupon they had to move to a different casual ward.
+- Whereas poverty-stricken individuals lived in workhouses until such a time as they could find work and leave, users of casual wards were only permitted to stay one night, whereupon they had to move to a different casual ward.

 - Both inmates of workhouses and casualty wards were expected to work for their keep, although there are some differences in the types of work that they were expected to do - see work in a workhouse and work in a casual ward.